 One of our frequently asked questions is about accents in the IELTS Listening test.
 IELTS is an international test, so you might hear a range of different accents, including Australian, British, New Zealand and North American.
 Remember that you only hear the audio once in the Listening test so you need to be absolutely confident that you can pick out every detail first time.
 An unfamiliar accent can get in the way of that.
-While there will not be any extreme accents, you should at least be familiar with a range of ‘standard’ accents that you may come across.
+While there will not be any difficult regional accents, you should at least be familiar with a range of ‘standard’ accents that you may come across.

 Start by reading this extract from a report from the US Library of Medicine:

 This means that ‘short amounts of exposure’ to an unfamiliar accent really can help you to understand it.
-So when preparing for your test, it’s sensible to spend some time listening to the most common dialects.
-It’s not difficult to find radio stations online that enable you to do this.
+So when preparing for your test, it’s sensible to spend some time listening to the test’s most common dialects.
+It’s not difficult to find content online from all around the world.

-Another approach is to listen to some TED talks.
+Youtube and TED talks are great educational resources.
 TED speakers come from many different countries, and often the talks have transcripts, so you can check the accuracy of your listening.
 Here are three examples from the Top 20 TED talks:

-- Ken Robinson: How schools kill creativity (British accent)
+- Ken Robinson: Do schools kill creativity (British accent)